microsoft/Dynamics-365-FastTrack-Implementation-Assets/ScheduleAPI/README.md

 2) Extract files make (sure the set switch "Unblock" on the properties from the zip file)
 3) Move the directories LIB_OData, LIB_OperationSet, LIB_Project and LIB_TASK from ScheduleAPI under ThisPC > Documents > WindowsPowerShell > Modules.
 You can manually create directory WindowsPowerShell and/or Modules if these directories are not on your machine.
 4) File PO_ImportTasks.ps1 can be saved to any location
-5) Setup authentication as described in the README.md file in LIB_Odata
+5) Setup authentication as described in the README.md file in LIB_Odata.
+Note that you will be using the native authentication flow (therefore requiring an AAD application client ID, username and password, but not a client secret), due to the current limitation that the Schedule APIs can only be used by Users with a Microsoft Project License.
 6) Use "Windows PowerShell ISE" program to open file "PO_CreateProject.ps1" and you start verifying / modifying parameters Environment parameters
     * tenant